 The adult toolkit was developed following the successful roll-out of the existing children’s self-harm management toolkit for educational settings across Southend, Essex, and Thurrock.

-Please click here for the children’s version.
+Please visit the Essex County Council website for the children’s version.